MrkFrcsl98/RSA_Algorithm/README.md

 - Message and file encryption/decryption with selectable output formats
 - A CLI tool for practical usage
 - Comprehensive test suite
+- **Statically linked binaries available for easy distribution and system compatibility**

 **Note:** This implementation is for educational purposes only and should NOT be used in production settings.